Udit-Gavasane/LanFlix/README.md

 ## Distribution

-LANFlix is available as packaged Windows executables for easy distribution:
+LanFlix is available as packaged Windows executables for easy distribution:

 | File                | Description                        |
 |---------------------|------------------------------------|
 | `LanFlixServer.exe` | Install this on the host/server PC |
 | `LanFlixClient.exe` | Install on any LAN-connected client|

-To download the latest release, visit the [Releases](https://github.com/Udit-Gavasane/LANFlix/releases) section.
+To download the latest release, visit the [Releases](https://github.com/Udit-Gavasane/LanFlix/releases) section.

 Both installers are compatible with Windows 10 and 11.